Stony Brook ready to prove its doubters wrong

 "I feel like this offseason had to do with a lot of learning," he said.
 "We installed some new things, a new look a little bit, so I think we put an exclamation mark on learning."

-Stony Brook returns its leading rusher in Ty Son Lawson, who had 268 yards on 56 carries (4.8 yards per rush) and three touchdowns last year.
+Stony Brook returns its leading rusher in Ty Son Lawton, who had 268 yards on 56 carries (4.8 yards per rush) and three touchdowns last year.

 "On the field, I think we’re fairly balanced on offense," Priore said.
 "I think we can bang you and have enough people and I think we can spread you out and move the ball.
 Defensively, we’re probably a little more inexperienced than the offense, but I think we’re athletic defensively."